Banana plantation: Farming techniques

 Banana plantations generally follow one of four major agricultural techniques: Intensive farming, sustainable farming, organic farming, and fair trade farming.

-An intensive agricultural technique which requires clearing most if not all native vegetation from tracts of land, then densely planting and fertilizing the crop may produce the highest yield of fruit per acre, but it is viewed by environmental scientists as a technique which involves a history of high risk for damage to the local environment, and health risk to the agricultural workers.
+Intensive agricultural technique, which requires clearing almost all native vegetation from tracts of land, then densely planting and fertilizing the crop, may produce the highest yield of fruit per acre.
+However, it is viewed by environmental scientists as a technique which involves a history of high risk for damage to the local environment, and health risk to the agricultural workers.

 Sustainable farming

 As with broader sustainable agriculture, sustainable banana production aims to integrate three main goals: environmental stewardship, farm profitability, and prosperous farming communities.
 Producing goods without depleting an ecosystem's natural resources is a key goal of sustainable banana farming.
 The further goals of farm profitability and prosperous farming communities address free market viability issues which might threaten the viability of the business, rendering the ecological sustainability efforts moot.
 Because of the lower per-acre crop yield and higher wage cost intrinsic to this type of farming, profitability is addressed by the introduction of a price premium charged for the product at market.
 Such premiums are readily paid by a segment of the consumer market which places a value on the benefits of sustainable farming.